heptarch/heptarch.github.io/projects.md

 On the other end of the spectrum, we have Big Tech, epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet).
-These companies have patents, papers and products aplenty, and a track record we can read off of their annual revenues and stock prices.
+These companies have patents, papers and products aplenty, and a track record we can read off of their stock prices.
 But despite the billions of dollars being poured into applied computer science at these places, they share only seven Turing Awards between them, five of those at Microsoft.<label for="sn-1"